 To ensure your financial information isn’t exploited, you should keep your device secure with a unique passcode or enable its biometric security measures at all times.
 Keep an eye on credit or debit card activity, and sign up for alerts so you know of any unapproved charges right away.
 Be sure to contact your financial institution as soon as you learn of a potential breach.

-Where Apple Pay Is Accepted
+Where is Apple Pay Accepted

-Apple Pay was designed to make it easy to pay anywhere, whether it’s to a local coffee shop or across the world.
 Just about any establishment that supports contactless payments will take Apple Pay, including most retailers and even some bank ATMs.

 Apple states that 85% of retailers accept this payment method, and many online stores also let you select Apple Pay as a payment method upon checking out.